NBA Summer League 2018: Scores and Highlights from Sunday's Las Vegas Results

 Troy Brown, who missed six straight shots in the first half, has made a good turnaround here in the second half.
 He's finishing at the rim and now flirting with a double-double: 14 points, 9 rebounds

 No matter how talented any rookie is, he is surely going to struggle at some point within a game or season.
-Brown’s resilience during some of his first professional experience was a welcome sign for Wizards fans looking for him to contribute in the rotation right away.
+Brown's resilience during some of his first professional experiences was a welcome sign for Wizards fans looking for him to contribute in the rotation right away.

 He appeared to be someone who can serve as a secondary scorer running alongside the John Wall and Bradley Beal backcourt while still bolstering the defense by grabbing boards and contesting shots.